 I know the negatives outweigh the positives in the list, but I think that’s because the positives is quite obvious – it is beautiful!
 But I really wanted to share the realistic negatives with you and reasons why you should not visit Japan during Cherry Blossom Season.

-Best places to see Cherry Blossom in Japan?
+Best place to see Cherry Blossom in Japan

 Cherry Blossom Season in Tokyo is beautiful with so many displays and places to visit.